mark-watson/PythonAIBook/manuscript/Deep_Learning_Natural_Language_Processing.md

 ## Comparing Sentences for Similarity Using Transformer Models

-Although I usually use OpenAI and HuggingFace for most of the pre-trained NLP models I use, I recently used a sentence similarity Transformer model from the [Ubiquitous Knowledge Processing Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp) for a quick work project and their library support for finding similar sentences is simple to use.
+Although I use OpenAI and HuggingFace for most of the pre-trained NLP models I use, I recently used a sentence similarity Transformer model from the [Ubiquitous Knowledge Processing Lab](https://www.informatik.tu-darmstadt.de/ukp/ukp_home/index.en.jsp) for a quick work project and their library support for finding similar sentences is simple to use.
 This model was written using PyTorch.
 Here is one of their examples, slightly modified for this book:

 ```python
 # pip install sentence_transformers